FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 First of all set up a Track in Reaper that can handle 16 channels at once.
 Then add a
-Spat RETURN plug-in on this track.
+SPAT RETURN plug-in on this track.
-It should automatically inherit the channel count, if not do it manually using the IO config of the plug-in, available from the little cog wheel in the top corner of Spat RETURN.
+It should automatically inherit the channel count, if not do it manually using the IO config of the plug-in, available from the little cog wheel in the top corner of SPAT RETURN.

 ![](include/SpatRevolution_UserGuide_-257.jpg)

-Enable the Local Audio Path: you should see a Return output module appear in the Spat Setup Environment.
+Enable the Local Audio Path: you should see a Return output module appear in the SPAT Setup Environment.
 Connecting it to the 3HOA3D stream output from the Room (or Rooms in a mixer/transcoder) and it should inherit the format.

 ![](include/SpatRevolution_UserGuide_-259.jpg)